This page lists common troubleshooting scenarios and solutions for node operators.Documentation Index

 - Verify that the

-’s L1 URL is pointing to the correct L1 for the given network. - Verify that the
+op-node’s L1 URL is pointing to the correct L1 for the given network. - Verify that the

-parameter is set to the correct network. - Verify that the
+op-node’s rollup config/--networkparameter is set to the correct network. - Verify that the

-’s L2 URL is pointing to the correct instance ofexecution client
+op-node’s L2 URL is pointing to the correct instance ofexecution client, and thatexecution clientis properly initialized for the given network.

 Unclean Shutdowns

-If you see a log that looks like this inexecution client
+If you see a log that looks like this inexecution client:

-has experienced an unclean shutdown.
+execution client has experienced an unclean shutdown.
 The geth docs

 say if Geth stops unexpectedly, the database can be corrupted.
 This is known as an